-- 1) Students must enroll in criminal justice classes within one (1) year of being admitted into the MSCJ with Concentration in Theory and Research program. - 2) Students must also enroll in at least one (1) course each year that will count toward their MSCJ with Concentration in Theory and Research degree. - 3) Following the completion of each CJUS 5600, CJUS 5700, and CJUS 5750 students will have until the start of the next semester to submit their cumulative essay(s); OR - 4) Students have one (1) year after completing their coursework on their MSCJ with Concentration in Theory and Research degree to defend their thesis proposal.
+- 1. Students must enroll in criminal justice classes within one (1) year of being admitted into the MSCJ with Concentration in Theory and Research program. - 2.
+Students must also enroll in at least one (1) course each year that will count toward their MSCJ with Concentration in Theory and Research degree. - 3.
+Students have one (1) week after the conclusion of each semester to submit their cumulative essays for CJUS 5600, CJUS 5700, and CJUS 5750; OR - 4.
+Students have one (1) year after completing their coursework on their MSCJ with Concentration in Theory and Research degree to defend their thesis proposal.
 Students have one (1) year after defending their thesis proposal to defend the final version of their completed thesis.